-- in person, at any RO office or AARO office

-- from the EC Web site

-- by contacting EC in Ottawa

-- through Canadian embassies, consular posts and high commissions
+- in person, at any RO office or AARO office, where a by-election is being held - from the EC Web site - by contacting EC in Ottawa - through Canadian embassies, consular posts and high commissions

-The application from the local Elections Canada office comes in two formats:
+The application form at the local EC office is available in two formats:

-- The Application for Registration and Special Ballot: For electors residing in Canada (EC 78530) in pad form is completed while in the office by a national elector who wants to register to vote by special ballot. - The registration kit Vote by special ballot while away from your riding (EC 78510) is used when the elector requests that a form be mailed, or if the elector or another person will pick it up.
+- The Application for Registration and Special Ballot: For electors residing in Canada (EC 78530), in pad form, is used when a national elector is present in the office and wants to register to vote by special ballot immediately. - The registration kit Vote by special ballot while away from your riding (EC 78510) is used when the elector requests that a form be mailed to him, or if the elector or another person will pick it up.
 The registration kit includes an application form and instructions, which are inserted into the return envelope.